Requirement for Foreign Employees to Work

 In view of the above, currently, as a general rule, Brazilian Labor Courts understand that some type of search that a company performs regarding its prospective employees’ information characterizes discrimination, thus being illegal, and entitling the individuals to an indemnification for moral damages.
 Therefore, in order to evaluate the candidate’s background, and in order to make a hiring decision, the company should only use public information about the individual.

 Restrictions on Application/Interview Questions

-With regards to the employment application and interview questions, Law 9.029/1995 prohibits any kind of discriminatory practice which may limit the access or the maintenance of employment due to sex, origin, race, color, marital status, family situation, disability, professional rehabilitation, age, among others.
-Therefore, the employer must not adopt any discriminatory measure or ask any discriminatory question on an employment application or during an interview.
+With regards to the employment application and interview questions, as mentioned above, Law 9.029/1995 prohibits any kind of discriminatory practice which may limit the access or the maintenance of employment due to sex, origin, race, color, marital status, family situation, disability, professional rehabilitation, age, among others.
+Therefore, the employer must avoid questions like “Are you married?”, “Do you have any children?’’, ‘’What is your nationality/religion/marital status?’’, among others that may be discriminatory on an employment application or during an interview.
 Under Law 9.029/1995, with respect to women, the requirement of statements, examinations or similar measures related to sterilization or state of pregnancy are considered discriminatory.
 Such Law also prohibits inducing or instigating birth control.